WeWork is one of the first and largest coworking and virtual office spaces with over 849 locations in 123 cities and 23 countries around the world.

 Credits.
 Every membership level—Hot Desk, Dedicated Desk, and Private Office—includes monthly credit allocations to rent conference rooms or other workspaces in a different location.
-If you use your entire monthly allocation, you can buy more for $25/credit.
+If you use your entire monthly allocation, you can buy more for a fee.

 All WeWork locations provide WiFi and/or Ethernet connections (if you choose), common areas, lockable filing cabinets, copiers, scanners, printers, free refreshments, onsite staff, and private phone booths for when you need extra privacy.
 Other amenities vary depending on location.